 The Task Group completely ignored the value of keeping the other group in the loop.
 What was most frustrating for the Waiting Group wasn’t so much waiting as being in the dark.
 If they at least knew why they were waiting, they would bear it easier.

-Imagine you’re at a doctor’s appointment and you have no idea when your turn is — it’s easier to wait an hour knowing it will take an hour than wait less but being oblivious.
+Imagine you’re at a doctor's appointment and you have no idea when your turn is — it’s easier to wait an hour knowing it will take an hour than wait for less but being oblivious.
 Even phone operators have a pre-recorded voice saying which number in a queue you are, or at least “Please hold, your call is important to us”.

 This happens constantly on projects.
 One group can’t progress while the other doesn’t do its job.
 That’s normal.

 But what’s frustrating is not posting updates on progress.
 You can’t just isolate yourself and work — communication is very important, even if it doesn’t contribute to the work directly.

 All sorts of things go on in people’s minds, starting from sanity checks to elaborate fantasies how the other team twiddles their thumbs with a “suckers” bubble above their head.
 If all they saw were photos of them goofing off during breaks but not the hard work, they would form a wrong conclusion.
 That’s why it’s important to communicate progress.

 Human relationships are not like cactuses that don’t need watering, but more like delicate orchids.
 It doesn’t matter that you were genuinely busy, the orchid will wither away.
 Once it passes a certain threshold, the damage is irreparable.